-(Editor’s note: In November 2013 the frequency/channel arrangement is under discussion and has to be reedited after agreement.)

 3/1.16/3.4 VHF data exchange system – terrestrial component

-(Editor’s note: In November 2013 the frequency/channel arrangement is under discussion and has to be reedited after agreement.)

 The terrestrial component is summarized as follows:

-– Protection of the integrity of the VDL for AIS through the identification of the channels 2027 and 2028 (option 1) or channels 87 and 88 (option 2) called ASM1 and ASM2.
+– Protection of the integrity of the VDL for AIS through the identification of the channels 2027 and 2028 called ASM1 and ASM2.
 By moving the Application-Specific Messages (ASM) and other “non-critical communications”, not necessary for “Navigation Safety/Collision Avoidance” purposes (as a SOLAS requirement), To the channels ASM1 and ASM2 will reduce the VDL loading on AIS 1 and AIS 2.

 – AIS 1 and AIS 2 will remain unchanged and therefore the AIS capability as a SOLAS requirement is maintained.